MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_MULTISENSOR_TEMPHUM13_CLICK/README.md

 ![](Docs/Project_graph.PNG)

-- In Device resources, go to wireless->zigbee->Device types and select Multisensor.
+- In Device resources, go to wireless->drivers->zigbee->Device types and select Multisensor.
 Accept Dependencies or satisfiers, select "Yes".
 The MULTISENSOR configuration is depicted as follows.

 ![](Docs/Multisensor_configuration.PNG)